IKATS/ikats.github.io/documentation.md

 ---

-In complement to information given in the Features menu, this Developers menu can help developers with main pages where more information is available.
+In addition to information given in the Features menu, this Developers menu can help developers with main pages where more information is available.

 Architecture
 ================